dewiniaid/gs4-lich-scripts/Foreach.md

   * `this,that`: Match any one of the options separated by commas.
   * `blue sapphire,emerald,*diamond,*emerald,uncut ruby`: You can mix the above.

-### Target
+### Targets

-_target_ tells ;foreach where you want to find the items.
-You can specify any container exactly like you'd specify it to a command in game, but there's also a few special options:
+_targets_ tells ;foreach where you want to look for the items.
+You can specify one or more _target_, separated by commas.

+Each target can be the name of an actual container in game ("cloak", "my backpack", etc.), or one of the following options:

 * **inv** or **inventory**
   Examines the contents all containers in your inventory.